jtaw5649/waybar-manager/CONTRIBUTING.md

-# Contributing to Waybar Manager
+# Contributing to Barforge

-Thank you for your interest in contributing to Waybar Manager!
+Thank you for your interest in contributing to Barforge!

 ## Development Setup